 Those themes - of belonging and exile, of how to relate to the environment and to those who are different to us - are core to the debate about what it means to be Australian today.
 An Imaginary Life does not provide a workable template for how to navigate the complexity of belonging and un-belonging, nor should it.
 It's a novel not a policy document.

-It does, however, show us it is possible to imagine and dream ways to do things differently, ways to live differently with each other and with nature.
+It does, however, show us it is possible to imagine ways to do things differently, ways to live differently with each other and with nature.
 And once imagined, those other ways of living seem all the more possible.
-This is the challenge and the skill of great storytellers, who must bring those quintessential Australian elements of dreaming, belonging and exile to their stories whether they are set here at home, in the here and now, or in a completely different place or time.
-This is the kind of writing that will enrich our national discussion about what it means to be Australian.